elastic/ebpf/testing/README.md

 What architectures and kernels to build for can be controlled by way of variables in the script.
 Note that building a bunch of kernels will take a long time on anything that doesn't have a large number of cores.
 Spinning up a powerful VM in your favorite cloud provider a quick way to do things.
-A `c2d-highcpu-112` VM in GCP compiles at about one minute per kernel.

 ## KVM